grafana/tutorials/content/tutorials/create-users-and-teams.md

 ### Exercise

-Acme Corporation has hired a consultant to assist the Marketing team.
+Graphona has hired a consultant to assist the Marketing team.
 The consultant should only be able to access the _SEO_ dashboard in the _Analytics_ folder.

 | Name       | Email                            | Username   |
 |------------|----------------------------------|------------|